Key Lesson: When control (manipulation or domination) is present in a relationship, it will, at some point, become intolerable.

 6. Memorize and explain the quote that starts with “When control….”

-7. In the previous quote, which party in the relationship will find the relationship intolerable?
+7. In the previous quote, which party will find the relationship intolerable?
 Explain.

-9. What three words are helpful to identify when you are trying to control?
+9. Name the three words to identify when you are trying to control.

 11. What is the difference in your energy when you “have to” versus when you “want to?”
-What example can you use to help someone understand the difference, even feel it?
+Use a personal example to explain the difference.

 12. When you “have to,” what fiction do you believe?
 Explain it.